beetbox/beets/docs/plugins/embedart.rst

   caveats about image resizing.
   Default: 0 (disabled).
 - **remove_art_file**: Automatically remove the album art file for the album after it has been embedded.
+This option is best used alongside the :doc:`FetchArt </plugins/fetchart>` plugin to download art with the purpose of directly embedding it into the file's metadata without an "intermediate" album art file.
   Default: ``no``.

 Note: ``compare_threshold`` option requires `ImageMagick`_, and ``maxwidth``